- Program and Procedural Manual

 To expedite the production of Cooperative Extension publications, faculty should adhere to the following procedures:

-- An individual must make a substantial, original contribution to the scholarly work to be considered
+An individual must make a substantial, original contribution to the scholarly work to be considered an author.

 author with an acknowledgment to the original author.